Overview

 design, the search budgets are used to specify the number of points in

 the design.
-In addition, VTMOP_SOLVE
+In addition, VTMOP_SOLVE offers a checkpointing

 system and a parallel option.